-The Board of the Trustee does not have a risk committee and itself oversees the Fund's risk management.
-It takes the management of risk seriously and has established and documented an enterprise risk management program for the oversight and management of the Fund's material business risks.
-This enterprise risk management program is based on the International Risk Management Standard AS/NZS ISO 31000:2009.
+The Board of the Trustee takes the management of risk seriously and has established and documented an enterprise risk management program for the oversight and management of the Fund's material business risks.
+This enterprise risk management program is based on the International Risk Standard AS/NZS ISO 31000:2009.

-The areas of risk considered under the risk policy include: Strategic and Market; Financial; Health & Safety; Reputational; Business Process & Systems; Property & Environmental and Legal & Regulatory Compliance risks.
+The area of risk considered under the risk policy include: Strategic and Market; Financial; Health & Safety; Reputational; Business Process & Systems; Property & Environmental and Legal & Regulatory Compliance risks.
 The Fund's Information Memorandum addresses General Risks including Market, Regulatory, Business, Counterparty, Tax, Foreign Exchange and Individual Instrument risk.
 It also addresses Specific Risks such as Manager and Key Person risk, Investment Strategy risk, Liquidity risk and Realisation of Asset risk.

-The Fund has also established a Complaints Handling Program, based upon the International and Australian Standard AS ISO 10002-2006.
-The Board of the Trustee reviews the Risk and Complaints Registers at each of its regular meetings.
+The Fund has also established a Complaints Handling Program, based upon the International Risk Standard AS ISO 10002-2006.